SchueeppF/Model-Validation---PTSD-Short-Version/README.md

 ### Required Input Data
 This R Markdown file operates on a dataset in `.csv` format containing responses to the PCL-5 (PTSD Checklist for DSM-5).
 The dataset should have the following structure:
 - Rows: Individual participants
-- Columns: PTSD-related symptoms, rated on a Likert scale (e.g., 0–4)
+- Columns: PTSD-related symptoms, rated on a Likert scale (0-4)

-A sample dataset can be downloaded at: https://github.com/WeidmannL/PTSDdiag/tree/main/data.
+A sample dataset can be downloaded at [PTSDdiag/data](https://github.com/WeidmannL/PTSDdiag/tree/main/data) .

 ## How to Run